imsaurabh1/homecentre/README.md

 Add, Delete, Update is possible

 **-Home**
-Displays Home Page with product images and details
+Displays Home Page with product images and details, and can add product to cart using cart icon

 **-Product Page**
-Displays individual product details
+Displays individual product details and ability to search by product name and filter by categories

 **-Cart Page**
 Displays products added by the user